kbroman/pkg_primer/pages/cran.md

 or follow [@CRANPolicyWatch](https://twitter.com/CRANPolicyWatch) on twitter.

-3. While I've said that the official manual on R packages, [Writing R Extensions](http://cran.r-project.org/doc/manuals/r-release/R-exts.html), is rough going, it would probably be a good idea to read through it before attempting to submit your package to CRAN.
+3. While the official manual on R packages,
+[Writing R Extensions](http://cran.r-project.org/doc/manuals/r-release/R-exts.html),
+is rough going, it would probably be a good idea to read through it before attempting to submit your package to CRAN.